robguevarra/gh-website/ProjectDocs/Build_Notes/active/platform-integration_phase2-2_enrollment-system.md

 # Platform Integration - Phase 2-2: Student Experience System

 ## Task Objective
-Develop a premium, exclusive student experience system that seamlessly manages access to our Papers to Profits course (and future offerings), tracks student progress, and provides an award-winning dashboard interface while integrating with our existing codebase patterns and components.
+Develop a premium, exclusive student experience system that seamlessly manages access to our Papers to Profits course, Templates Library, and Shopify purchases.
+The system will create an informative, comprehensive dashboard for students who are new to the paper products business, guiding them through their learning journey and providing easy access to all resources.

 ## Current State Assessment
 Our current enrollment implementation includes: